Racketship01/Vue-Masterclass/README.md

 - Intro to Computed Properties

   - their function is pretty similarly to how our data properties work but they are reserved for a specific use case in vue
-  - computed properties is where we want to put any pieces of information that are dependent on other pieces of data that change, but only change as other pieces of data change around them that are derived, or in other words, that come from calculations based on other pieces of information.
+  - computed properties is where we want to put any pieces of information that are dependent on other pieces of data that change, but only change as other pieces of data change around them that are derived, or in other words, that come from **calculations based on other pieces of information**
   - Computed property --re-evaluated by vue based on some kind of dependency or some kind of other piece of information changing(property).
 They are derived data because they are dependent on properties that is changing.
   - also use a computed property to generate JS object to provide for css classes and that object was dependent on an existing piece of data that come literally from the components data property and can be also come from a props that we pass in